What is the name of your company?

 Why was it important to you to create an “out and proud” LGBTQ+ company?

 I wanted to show that the LGBTQ+ community can be successful and that so many of us have more than one identity.
 We are just as capable and just as successful as anyone else, all while bearing the burden of the often incorrect identities that society so often puts on us.
-I also love that acceptance that comes with the LGBTQ+ community.
+I also love the acceptance that comes with the LGBTQ+ community.
 It's nice to feel like I have a spot among other people where I feel like I belong and I can be myself.

 Was there a defining moment in your company’s history (so far) when you knew you created something special?